The System Design Courses

 Explanation of each table:

-- Video Table: This table stores metadata about each video, such as the video ID, uploader, storage path, and title.
+• Video Table: This table stores metadata about each video, such as the video ID, uploader, storage path, and title.
 Title and description help in search and discovery, while file_path and encoding_format are vital for playing the video.

-- Users Table: Retains data on registered users, including secure login information and activity logs for an enhanced, personalized experience.
+• Users Table: Retains data on registered users, including secure login information and activity logs for an enhanced, personalized experience.

-- Video Stats Table: Crucial for content creators and recommendation algorithms; this table tracks video engagement and informs popularity metrics.
+• Video Stats Table: Crucial for content creators and recommendation algorithms; this table tracks video engagement and informs popularity metrics.

-typically depends on data distribution and access patterns.
+For database sharding, selecting the shard id typically depends on data distribution and access patterns.
 Videos may be sharded by video ID or uploader ID to balance the load among shards; users are often sharded by user ID for even distribution.

 Database replication is another critical consideration for enhancing data availability and fault tolerance.
-Read replicas support high read volumes, especially on workloads skewed towards queries like fetching video stats
+Read replicas support high read volumes, especially on workloads skewed towards queries like fetching video stats.

 Examples:

-could be implemented to serve hot data faster in different geographical locations while offering enhanced protection against data loss.
+• Replication of the Comments Table could be implemented to serve hot data faster in different geographical locations while offering enhanced protection against data loss.

 Deep Dives